Fellsmere Area 1 PSGHA

 - Taking wildlife with firearms other than shotguns is prohibited.

 - Shotguns shall not be larger than 10 gauge and shall be incapable of holding more than 3 shells in magazine and chamber combined.

 - Children under the age of 16 hunting with a firearm must be in the presence of a supervising adult.

 - No person shall discharge a firearm or have a loaded firearm in hand while under the influence of alcohol or drugs.

 - Only waterfowl retrievers, bird dogs, and dogs with a shoulder height of 17 inches or less may be used for hunting.

 - For purposes other than hunting, dogs are allowed but must be kept under physical restraint at all times.

-- Waterfowl and coot – Consult Migratory Game Bird Regulations (including possession limits) for detailed information on September duck season and duck, light goose and coot season.
+- Waterfowl and coot – Consult hunting or the Florida Hunting Regulations handbook for detailed information on September duck season and duck, light goose and coot season.